-With Facebook and LinkedIn, a link attachment is shown in the composer when scheduling a post, allowing you to see (more or less) what your post will look like once it's been published.
+With Facebook and LinkedIn, a link preview is shown in the composer when scheduling a post, allowing you to see (more or less) what your post will look like once it's been published.
 It's a bit more difficult with Twitter, since we are not currently able to load a preview of the post.

-That said, depending on whether or not Twitter cards are enabled on the website you're sharing a link to, your tweet may end up looking a bit more like what you've come to expect from link attachments on platforms like Facebook and LinkedIn.
+That said, depending on whether or not Twitter cards are enabled on the website you're sharing a link to, your tweet may end up looking a bit more like what you've come to expect from link previews on platforms like Facebook and LinkedIn.

 What are Twitter Cards?

 Do you ever wonder why some tweets look a bit plain, while others are more attention grabbing and include richer media experiences?
 Twitter Cards are an alternative format for tweets, where rich photos, videos and media experiences can be added to tweets, helping to drive more traffic to a website.

 It's important to note that Twitter Cards are not something that you (the end user) can choose to add to a tweet.
 They are automatically generated for your tweets if Twitter Cards are enabled on the website that you're sharing a link to.
 Twitter Cards are enabled on a website by adding some specific HTML markup to the HEAD section of a page.
 Learn more about Twitter Cards here.